7 Shower Design Tricks – This Isn’t Your Fathers’ Shower Anymore!

 Shower Design Trick #4 – Embrace the hybrid – stationary and fixed glass doors

 Hybrids are not just for cars – but for showers well.
 While many people love the idea of a walk in shower (to eliminate the hassle of cleaning a framed shower door or curtain) many feel they don’t have enough room for one.
 There is a cool hybrid option called a shower screen or a shower shield.
+These frameless glass pivoting shower doors make is simple to have a walk in shower – even if you space is only 48″ or 60″ wide.

 This glass shower system has a 24” fixed glass panel and a 15” pivoting door.
 What is nice is you can use it to create a walk in shower in a 48” space.
 A more thoughtful design in a smaller space.
 How cool is that?